facebookresearch/BenchMARL/README.md

 > a custom algorithm](examples/extending/algorithm/custom_algorithm.py) for more info.

 **Models**.
 Models are neural networks used to process data.
-They can be used as actors (policies) or, when possible, as critics.
-We provide a set of base models (layers) and a SequenceModel to concatenate different.
+They can be used as actors (policies) or, when requested, as critics.
+We provide a set of base models (layers) and a SequenceModel to concatenate different layers.
 All the models can be used with or without parameter sharing within an agent group.
 Here is a table of the models implemented in BenchMARL

 | Name                           | Decentralized | Centralized with local inputs | Centralized with global input |